micahThor/data-structures-and-algorithms/code401challenges/README.md

 # data-structures-and-algorithms

-## Challenge
-Code Challenge 1 on Jan 6.
+# Challenge Summary - Code Challenge 1 on Jan 6.

 Given an array of integers, write a method that will reverse the order of the integers.